grafana/grafana-plugin-sdk-go/161-release-notes.md

 **Full Changelog**: https://github.com/grafana/grafana-plugin-sdk-go/compare/v0.161.0...v0.162.0

 ## Breaking change
-Both the [Instance Manager](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go@v0.161.0/backend/instancemgmt#InstanceManager) and [Instance Provider](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go@v0.161.0/backend/instancemgmt#InstanceProvider) interfaces have been updated to require a [context.Context](https://pkg.go.dev/context#Context) as part of their APIs.This affects all plugins which perform manual instance management via the Instance Manager API.
+Both the [Instance Manager](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go@v0.161.0/backend/instancemgmt#InstanceManager) and [Instance Provider](https://pkg.go.dev/github.com/grafana/grafana-plugin-sdk-go@v0.161.0/backend/instancemgmt#InstanceProvider) interfaces have been updated to require a [context.Context](https://pkg.go.dev/context#Context) as part of their APIs.
+This affects all plugins which perform manual instance management via the Instance Manager API.
+Adding context as a parameter to instance management faciliates propagation of contextual information, which is useful particularly for instance caching.

 For example: